Azure/node-sqlserver/README.md

+# Note

+This driver is currenly dormant.
+We are planning on releasing a new version on Windows and Linux in the coming months.
+Stay tuned.
+This driver is a native C driver that uses the Microsoft ODBC driver under the hood.
+If you are looking for a pure javascript driver with no dependencies please check out [Tedious](https://github.com/pekim/tedious).

 # Microsoft Driver for Node.js for SQL Server

 The Microsoft Driver for Node.js for SQL Server allows Node.js applications on